(Copyright Ilan Kelman 2004.)

 (231 kb in Word.)

 When flood disasters occur, a traditional reaction is to suggest not building on floodplains.
 This document discusses why building on floodplains can be appropriate.
 See also other discussion on this topic.

 (281 kb in Word.)

 Disaster Ecology, Risk Ecology, the Risk Resource, and the Disaster Resource

 Disaster's potential positive consequences are explored through four conceptual models: Disaster Ecology which brings an ecological framework to the understanding of disaster risk reduction, Risk Ecology which occurs by direct analogy with Disaster Ecology, and the Risk Resource and the Disaster Resource which explore how risk and disasters could be useful.

-Disaster-related phrases which are particularly insightful along with a short definition and the original source.
+Disaster-related phrases which are particularly insightful (the lexicon) and particularly uninsightful (the anti-lexicon) along with a short definition or discussion and, where suitable, original sources.